 - The number one thing to keep in mind is that taxi drivers DO NOT normally do favors.
-Here are some example scenarios in which you should walk away and find another taxi: - You are outside in the freezing cold, and he offers to drive you for free... - He gives you his number and tells you to call him anytime you need a taxi... - He pulls up next to you and asks you where you're going, and then tells you he's going there anyway and can give you a free and/or very cheap ride... - You tell the driver that you're going somewhere very far (like from Yerushalayim to Netanya) and he gives you a very cheap price... - Don't get into a taxi if there's someone else already in the car. - Try not to take taxis alone, especially if traveling to other cities or at night. - If a driver makes you feel uncomfortable or unsafe in any way, take down his license plate number, taxi company name, and any other pertinent information and report him to the police, his company, and your seminary or yeshivah. - Be prepared to pay a higher rate than the moneh (meter) if you have luggage.
+Here are some example scenarios in which you should walk away and find another taxi: - You are outside in the freezing cold, and he offers to drive you for free... - He gives you his number and tells you to call him anytime you need a taxi... - He pulls up next to you and asks you where you're going, and then tells you he's going there anyway and can give you a free and/or very cheap ride... - You tell the driver that you're going somewhere very far (like from Yerushalayim to Netanya), and he gives you a very cheap price... - Don't get into a taxi if there's someone else already in the car. - Try not to take taxis alone, especially if traveling to other cities or at night. - If a driver makes you feel uncomfortable or unsafe in any way, take down his license plate number, taxi company name, and any other pertinent information and report him to the police, his company, and your seminary or yeshivah. - Be prepared to pay a higher rate than the moneh (meter) if you have luggage. - Be prepared to pay more than the normal rate on Erev Shabbos.
+The driver may not want to use the moneh due to the time constraints of Shabbos.